-GEN ENG 395-0 Special Topics in Engineering Topics suggested by faculty members and approved by the curriculum committee.

-PRDV 395-0 Special Topics in Personal Development (0 units) Topics suggested by students or faculty and approved by the McCormick Office of Personal Development.
+PRDV 395-0 Special Topics in Personal Development (1 unit) Topics suggested by students or faculty and approved by the McCormick Curriculum Committee.
 Prerequisite: consent of instructor.

+PRDV 396-0 Topics in Personal Development (0 units) Topics of limited scope as suggested by faculty or students and approved by the McCormick Office of Personal Development.

-GEN ENG 397-0 Selected Topics in Engineering (.5 unit) Topics of limited scope as suggested by faculty members and approved by the curriculum committee.
+PRDV 397-0 Selected Topics in Personal Development (.5 unit) Topics of limited scope as suggested by faculty or students and approved by the McCormick Curriculum Committee.